jhpyle/docassemble/_docs/functions.md

 The `user_info()` function will return an object with the following attributes describing the current user:

+* `id` the integer ID of the user, which is used in the API and appears in the URLs of Playground files.
 * `first_name`
 * `last_name`
 * `email`